retry51776/notes/psychology/experience.md

 1. There is no solution, only tradeoff.
 2. Decision fatigue.
 3. Cause and effect are difficulty to determent, but correlation is easier to detect.
+4. As a system get more complex, changes in system requires more complexiity.

 > We must make decision because we can't have everything.
 > We have limited capability to make decision.
 > There are so many decisions in complex problem/product;